ajborla/py-lib-dqstutil/README.md

-# dqstutil - compact, table-based dataset manipulation function library
+# dqstutil - (d)ata (q)uery and (st)atistical (util)ities
+> Simple table-based dataset query and management library

-# Description
+## Description
+A collection of utility functions for querying and managing a table-based dataset, primarily targeted for interactive use, either at the REPL, or with a Jupyter Notebook.

-# Installation
+## Installation
-# Usage
+## Usage